nikunj410/nikunj410.github.io/_pages/science.md

        |
         Climate change is expected to result in large-scale biome shifts.
 However, we lack a predictive understanding of which ecological processes govern biome distributions and whether biomes are resilient to global change.

         We explore the interplay between fire-vegetation feedback and dispersal at the savanna-forest boundary using reaction-diffusion models, paleoecological data, and remote sensing products.
-We find biome limits are determined by climate and continental-scale source-sink dynamics and dispersal barriers.
+We find that biome limits are determined by climate and continental-scale source-sink dynamics and dispersal barriers.
 Moreover, dispersal can generally allow biomes to recover after perturbations.

         For more, see -

-        Goel, Nikunj, Vishwesha Guttal, Simon A. Levin, and A. Carla Staver. ["Dispersal increases the resilience of tropical savanna and forest distributions."](#) The American Naturalist 195, no. 5 (2020) - 833-850.
+        **Goel, Nikunj**, Vishwesha Guttal, Simon A. Levin, and A. Carla Staver. ["Dispersal increases the resilience of tropical savanna and forest distributions."](#) The American Naturalist 195, no. 5 (2020) - 833-850.

-        Goel, Nikunj, Erik Scott Van Vleck, Julie C. Aleman, and A. Carla Staver. ["Dispersal limitation and fire feedbacks maintain mesic savannas in Madagascar."](#) Ecology, 101(12):e03177 (2020).
+        **Goel, Nikunj**, Erik Scott Van Vleck, Julie C. Aleman, and A. Carla Staver. ["Dispersal limitation and fire feedbacks maintain mesic savannas in Madagascar."](#) Ecology, 101(12):e03177 (2020).
 ---

 Organisms are continuously changing their position by moving or dispersing their propagules.
 This ubiquitous feature of life is responsible for generating a wide range of ecological and evolutionary patterns at population margins, including the evolution of increased dispersal rates, the spread of invasive species, and mismatched geographical and niche limits.
 My research aims to elucidate how dispersal generates these biogeographical patterns across scales in unison with other biological processes.